 Stock Option Awards.
 We generally grant stock options to our NEOs in connection with their hiring as a way of aligning our interests with those of our employees.
 Stock options generally become exercisable in equal annual installments of 20% each, on each of the first five anniversaries of their effective date as long as the NEO is continuously employed by us on each vesting date.
 For Mr. Taylor, certain stock options become exercisable in annual installments of 25% each on each of the first four anniversaries of their grant date so long as Mr. Taylor remains continuously employed by us on each vesting date.
 On September 30, 2016, in connection with a non-recurring extraordinary dividend, we adjusted the exercise price of certain outstanding stock options and made cash payments to certain stock option holders in accordance with the terms of the 2011 Plan to account for such dividend, including stock options held by the NEOs, in order to prevent substantial dilution or enlargement of the rights of such option holders.
+Certain option holders, including the NEOs, will, in the event of a termination of employment prior to March 31, 2018, be required to repay dividend payments received in respect of stock options that were unvested as of September 30, 2016 and that remain unvested as of the date of termination.
 There was no incremental change to the fair value of the options in connection with the adjustment of the exercise price.
 On September 30, 2016, in connection with extraordinary individual and Company performance, we granted Messrs.
 Taylor, Lang, Robbins and Christopherson and Ms. Laube 834, 264, 168, 122 and 292 stock options, respectively.